 The review process can be initiated by sending a written request by either mail or email to:

 Division of Mental Health and Substance Abuse Services

 In order to conduct its review, the Client Rights Office will request a copy of the study Protocol Manual, the IRB application, and the informed consent document.
 The study will be asked to provide written assurances that it conforms to the relevant state and federal rules, including whether it has received a Federalwide Assurance from the U.S. Department of Health and Human Services.

 Client Rights Office staff will complete an initial review to determine whether study requires DHS approval.
 If the study requires DHS approval, the study will be reviewed in terms of the above criteria, and any concerns will be identified and brought to the attention of the study.

 Once any identified concerns are addressed, and the study has been approved by its Institutional Review Board, Clients Rights Office staff will make a recommendation for DHS approval to the Administrator of the Division of Public Health, who makes the final determination regarding DHS approval of the research.

 The state laws and rules on research approval and a digest of prior approval decisions can be found here.

-If you have any questions about DHS approval of research, please contact CRO staff at (608) 266-2120 or by email.
+If you have any questions about DHS approval of research, please contact Client Rights Office staff at 608-266-2120 or by email.